opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 The Test Dashboard is used to provide a consistent view of the results collected in CI.
 The results shown on the dashboard are post processed from the Database, which only contains raw results.
-The dashboard can be used in addition of the reporting page (high level view) to allow the creation of specific graphs according to what the test owner wants to show.
+The dashboard can be used in addition to the reporting page (high level view) to allow the creation of specific graphs according to what the test owner wants to show.

 In Brahmaputra, a basic dashboard was created in Functest.